 - Awesome now run those to your room and put them in the right bins.

-Do it when I ask
+3. Do a chore when I ask

 Since kids often don’t feel like helping, I think it’s important to do it when I ask and not just if it seems fun.
 Because eventually chores won’t be fun!
 When a little kid discovers they can help with something for the first time, they are eager and excited.
 But at some point they will prefer not to.